-- Guitarist, Composer, Engineer and Producer
+- Guitarist, Composer, Engineer, Producer and Educator

 Marco Oppedisano is an American guitarist, composer, recording artist, instructor, and session musician.
 His compositions primarily focus on the innovative use of electric guitar in the genre of electroacoustic music.
 Oppedisano has also composed a cappella works, various ensemble works with guitar and solo classical and solo electric guitar compositions.